-- 1. Basic Access Control Authentication Mechanism,
+- 1. Terminal Authentication Protocol,

 - 2. Authentication Mechanism based on TDES,

 - 3. Active Authentication Protocol.

-Application note: The authentication mechanisms may use either a challenge freshly and randomly generated by the TOE to prevent reuse of a response generated by a terminal in a successful authentication attempt.
-However, the authentication of Personalisation Agent may rely on other mechanisms ensuring protection against replay attacks, such as the use of an internal counter as a diversifier.
+Application note: The authentication mechanisms use a challenge freshly and randomly generated by the TOE to prevent reuse of a response generated by a terminal in a successful authentication attempt.